VoxSecuritatis/project-ai-news-scraper/README.md

 - Mobile app for digest reading on-the-go
 - Custom digest templates and scheduling
 - Analytics dashboard showing trends and reading patterns
+- Cloud enabled application
+- Add more features, such as new fitlers

 ### Getting Started